-This Statement of Additional Information ("Statement") contains specific information that may be useful to investors but that is not included in the Statutory Prospectuses of the Natixis Funds listed above (each a "Fund" and together the "Funds").
-This Statement is not a prospectus and is authorized for distribution only when accompanied or preceded by each Fund's Summary or Statutory Prospectus, each of which is dated June 1, 2023, as from time to time revised or supplemented (each a "Prospectus" and together the "Prospectuses").
-This Statement should be read together with the Prospectuses.
-Investors may obtain the Prospectuses without charge from Natixis Distribution, LLC (the "Distributor"), Prospectus Fulfillment Desk, 888 Boylston Street, Suite 800, Boston, MA 02199-8197, by calling Natixis Funds at 800-225-5478 or by visiting the Funds' website at im.natixis.com.
+This Statement of Additional Information ("Statement") contains specific information that may be useful to investors but that is not included in the Statutory Prospectus of the Fund.
+This Statement is not a prospectus and is authorized for distribution only when accompanied or preceded by the Fund's Summary or Statutory Prospectus, each of which is dated June 1, 2023, as from time to time revised or supplemented (the "Prospectus").
+This Statement should be read together with the Prospectus.
+Investors may obtain the Prospectus without charge from Natixis Distribution, LLC (the "Distributor"), Prospectus Fulfillment Desk, 888 Boylston Street, Suite 800, Boston, MA 02199-8197, by calling Natixis Funds at 800-225-5478 or by visiting the Fund's website at im.natixis.com.

-The Funds' financial statements and accompanying notes that appear in the Funds' annual report is incorporated by reference into this Statement.
-Each Fund's annual and semiannual reports contain additional performance information and are available upon request and without charge by calling 800-225-5478 or by visiting the Funds' website at im.natixis.com.
+The Fund's financial statements and accompanying notes that appear in the Fund's annual report are incorporated by reference into this Statement.
+The Fund's annual and semiannual reports contain additional performance information and are available upon request and without charge by calling 800-225-5478 or by visiting the Fund's website at im.natixis.com.